-The Humane Alliance Extern Training Program is a two-week (40 hours/week) program designed to deliver spay/neuter surgical instruction, and offer students a behind-the-scenes look into the world of spay/neuter and shelter medicine.
+The ASPCA Spay/Neuter Alliance Veterinary Student Externship is a two-week (40 hours/week) unpaid learning opportunity, designed to deliver spay/neuter surgical instruction, and offer students a behind-the-scenes look into the world of spay/neuter and shelter medicine.
 The program is open to senior veterinary students attending AVMA-accredited colleges who have completed at least the course and clinical surgery portion of their veterinary training (not rotations).

-Externs will experience surgical instruction and practice seven out of the program’s 10 days.
+Externs will experience surgical instruction and practice seven out of the program’s ten days.
 The exact curriculum is determined by patient/case availability and each student’s ability.
-Historically, most students have performed 15-30 surgeries over the two-week period.
+Historically, most students have performed 15-25 surgeries over the two-week period.

 Apply for the Program